 - Identify the value of diversity and cultural safety within the healthcare workplace.

-Following successful completion of the course, participants will be able to apply for RM vacancies (as applicable) available within the clinical areas and casual pool roster.
-They will also receive a certificate of competence.
+Following successful completion of the course, participants will be able to apply for RM vacancies (as applicable).
+They will also receive a certificate of completion.

 Theoretical learning module

-This module is delivered via ACM—please contact ACM directly for pricing & enrolment.
+This module is delivered via ACM, please contact ACM directly for pricing and enrolment.